4-8-2: Southern Rhodesia

 A lighter version of the South African Class 4A 4-8-2 was built for the Rhodesia Railways (RR) by North British Locomotive Company (NBL) in 1921.
 It was designated the RR 10th Class and was used on the long section south of Bulawayo in Southern Rhodesia (now Zimbabwe) through Bechuanaland Protectorate (now Botswana) to Mafeking in the Cape Province.
 Like the South African Class 4A, the RR 10th Class had a combustion chamber, the only RR locomotive class with this feature.

 Between 1951 and 1953, 21 4-8-2 locomotives were built for RR by Henschel & Son to the design of the South African Class 19D, as their 19th class and 19C class.
-Their tenders were similar to the South African version's Torpedo type, but with plate frame instead of Buckeye bogies.
+Their tenders were similar to the South African version's Torpedo, but with plate frame instead of Buckeye bogies.
 One of these, the sole RR 19C class, was built as a condensing locomotive.

 In 1955, four more, without superheating and numbered from 1 to 4, were built to the design of the South African Class 19D by NBL for the Wankie Colliery in Southern Rhodesia.